petrabarus/actions-committer-coverage-stats/README.md

-# Committers Code Coverage Stats
+# Committers Code Coverage Stats GitHub Action
 Github action to analyze the code coverage of the committers in a repository.

 ## 1. Inputs